zenmetsu/docker_factorio_server/README.md

 The game is very stable and optimized for building massive factories.
 You can create your own maps, write mods in Lua or play with friends via Multiplayer.

 NOTE: This is only the server.
-The game is available on [Steam](http://store.steampowered.com/app/427520/).
+The game is available on [factorio.com](https://www.factorio.com) or [Steam](http://store.steampowered.com/app/427520/).

 # Usage